SpaTeoGL: Spatiotemporal Graph Learning for Interpretable Seizure Onset Zone Analysis from Intracranial EEG: Introduction

 Recent studies leverage Graph Neural Networks (GNNs) to analyze iEEG-derived graphs, which are typically constructed from functional connectivity measures.
 Attention-based GNNs can identify seizure-relevant electrodes through learned importance weights \cite{grattarola2022seizuregnn}, while adaptive graph learning approaches aim to jointly infer graph structure and model sequential auto-regressive temporal dynamics (e.g., GCN--LSTM architectures) \cite{guo2025adaptive}.
 These methods reflect a broader trend in GNN-based modeling \cite{wu2020gnn_survey}, but often require substantial training data, may face scalability limitations, and can lack transparency regarding the specific connectivity patterns driving their predictions and generalization of temporal modeling.

 This paper emphasizes the \emph{interpretability} and \emph{analysis} of seizure dynamics, while addressing SOZ classification problem as well.
 We propose \texttt{SpaTeoGL}, a spatiotemporal graph learning framework that learns a spatial graph for each time window, capturing functional connectivity across brain regions, and a temporal graph across windows, modeling the evolution of seizures over time. \texttt{SpaTeoGL} is inspired by smooth graph signal models \cite{dong2016laplacian} within the Graph Signal Processing (GSP) framework \cite{ortega2018graph, leus2023graph}.
 Smoothness is enforced in both domains, promoting similar brain activity across connected regions and consistency between windows with similar seizure dynamics.
 The resulting optimization problem is solved via block coordinate descent (BCD) with theoretical convergence guarantees \cite{tseng2001bcd}.
-Building upon the above discussion, the main contributions of this paper are summarized as follows: \begin{itemize} \item \textbf{Spatiotemporal graph learning for seizure analysis.} We propose \texttt{SpaTeoGL}, a spatiotemporal graph learning framework that jointly learns (i) window-level spatial graphs capturing connectivity across brain regions and (ii) a temporal graph linking windows based on similarity of their spatial structure.
-This enables interpretable representations of seizure networks that capture both spatial interactions and temporal evolution.